 Every single one of those 13 predictions contributes to the loss.

-And this matrix can be gigantic (2048, 4096, 8192, 32768, 128k etc.) and at 4 bytes for a 128k * 4bytes = ~64GB this is why you can’t buy 1MB RAM for less than a million dollars.
+And this matrix can be gigantic (2048, 4096, 8192, 32768, 128k etc.) and at 4 bytes for a 128k context window requires about ~67GB of VRAM this is why you can’t buy 1MB RAM for less than a million dollars.

 Relation to Context Window

 Note: the size of this matrix / length of this array Nearly/almost/typically/mostly. determines the length of the context window.
-There are tricks people can use to mimize the amount of VRAM a GPU needs during training/inference but in general if you want a 128k context window, you need to use 128k token arrays.
+There are tricks people can use to minimize the amount of VRAM a GPU needs during training/inference but in general if you want a 128k context window, you need to use 128k token arrays.

 Supervised Fine-Tuning